‘Sports Illustrated’ Model Robin Holzken Wears Scandalously Revealing Swimsuit In New Photo On Instagram

 Sports Illustrated Swimsuit model Robin Holkzen dialed up the heat on her Instagram page when she posted a photo of herself wearing a scandalous cut-out swimsuit.
 The style of the garment leaves one of her breasts exposed but Holzken maintained some modesty by covering it with her hand.
 The look was also accessorized with chunky earth-toned necklaces.
-In the caption, Holzken writes that the photo can be found in the new issue of Sports Illustrated Swimsuit Edition.
+In the caption, Holzken writes that the photo can be found in the new issue of Sports Illustrated Swimsuit.
 This is the second time that she’s appeared in the magazine.

 “YAAASS @si_swimsuit is finally out!!” she wrote.
 “Feeling so honored to be back for my second year and to be able to be a part of such an amazing group of women.”